Learning Technologies in EAP: A practical course for teachers

 How to apply

-To express your interest and to request an application form for our next course from 15 January 2021 to 02 April 2021 or for any other enquiries related to the course, please email email@example.com.
+To express your interest in our next course or for any other enquiries related to the course, please email email@example.com.

 The funs from the paid participants will contribute towards allowing three to five teachers from developing countries to participate on the course.